-- 95. The Management Fee (fixed and deferred), Licence Fee, RE Fee and Operating Fee are deductible under section 8-1.
-A 'non-income producing' purpose is not identifiable in the arrangement and there is no capital component evident in the Management Fee (fixed and deferred), RE Fee and Operating Fee.
+95. The Management Fee (fixed and variable), Licence Fee, RE Fee and Operating Fee are deductible under section 8-1.
+A 'non-income producing' purpose is not identifiable in the arrangement and there is no capital component evident in the Management Fee (fixed and variable), RE Fee and Operating Fee.
 The tests of deductibility under the first limb of section 8-1 are met.
 The exclusions do not apply.
-Provided that the prepayment provisions do not apply (see paragraphs 99 to 103 of this Ruling) a deduction for these amounts can be claimed in the year in which they are incurred.
-(Note: the meaning of incurred is explained in Taxation Ruling TR 97/7.) - 96.
-In respect of the Licence Fee, the amount paid in the 2009-10 income year that relates to the period prior to a Grower joining the project is considered to be a capital expense and not allowable as a deduction.
-Accordingly the deduction claimed must be apportioned in accordance with note (iv) to the table at paragraph 21 of this Ruling.
+Provided that the prepayment provisions do not apply (see paragraphs 98 to 102 of this Ruling) a deduction for these amounts can be claimed in the year in which they are incurred.
+(Note: the meaning of incurred is explained in Taxation Ruling TR 97/7.)